 How Daylesford Became England’s Most Elegant Farm Oasis

 Ten years ago foodies would be hard-pressed to find a Farm-to-Table restaurant that didn’t feel a little, well, sparse.
-The world-wide obsession local food and authentic ingredients, however, has led Daylesford Organic Farm in Glouchestireshire, England to become one of the foremost leaders in the “refined locavore” movement as we know it.
+The worldwide obsession with local food and authentic ingredients, however, has led Daylesford Organic Farm in Gloucestershire, England to become one of the foremost leaders in the “refined locavore” movement as we know it.

 Daylesford Farm is more than just a farm, though: it’s a farmshop, cafe, spa, clothing boutique, event space, yoga studio, juice bar, butchery, and a cookery school all in one– one that features everything from courses on wild food foraging to the intricacies of whole animal butchering.
 (They also have an amazingly-stocked cafe/food shop in London.)
 Daylesford also offers an array of workshops that celebrate the benefits of healthy eating and nutrient-rich, seasonal ingredients.